Last Updated: June 13, 2025

 Real Estate

 Paul Stanley now lives primarily in Los Angeles.
-His LA home is an expansive 9,000-square-foot estate in the Tuscan style, located on Mulholland Drive and which was built specifically for him back in 1996.
-The home includes all the usual luxury amenities like outdoor fountains and a swimming pool, and until the birth of Colin in 2006 it also had an art studio, which was then reportedly moved to the guest house to make room for the baby.
+His LA home is an expansive 9,000-square-foot estate in the Tuscan style, located on Mulholland Drive and built specifically for him in 1996.
+The home includes all the usual luxury amenities like outdoor fountains and a swimming pool, and until Colin was born in 2006, it also had an art studio, which was then reportedly moved to the guest house to make room for the baby.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.